apache/jackrabbit-filevault/src/site/markdown/privileges.md

 <!ATTLIST contains name NMTOKEN #REQUIRED>
 ]>
 ```

+The implementation is leveraging the [Jackrabbit API PrivilegeManager](https://www.javadoc.io/doc/org.apache.jackrabbit/oak-jackrabbit-api/latest/org/apache/jackrabbit/api/security/authorization/PrivilegeManager.html).

+The privilege **name** must be given in [qualified form](https://s.apache.org/jcr-2.0-spec/3_Repository_Model.html#3.2.5.2%20Qualified%20Form).
+Every element may carry [XML namespace declarations](https://www.w3.org/TR/2006/REC-xml-names11-20060816/#ns-decl) which are automatically registered in the destination repository during import as well.
+This should be used when the privilege is using a custom namespace URL.

 Aggregate privileges can be registered with the additional element `contains` which should reference an existing privilege name.